Octacalcium phosphate: Drug delivery

-The functionalization of therapeutic agents for drug-delivery systems for the treatment of bone pathologies has focused mainly on Ca-P nanoparticles, HA nanocrystals, and apathetic cements, coatings and porous scaffolds, but literature on the use of OCP in these applications is limited.
+Functionalization of therapeutic agents for drug-delivery systems for the treatment of bone pathologies, has focused mainly on Ca-P nanoparticles, HA nanocrystals, and apathetic cements, coatings and porous scaffolds; but literature on the use of OCP in these applications is limited.
 Most of this research includes functionalization of OCP with bisphosphonates (BPs), which are commonly used as antiresorptive agents.
-Alendronate, a commonly used BP, has been combined with OCP in some studies, demonstrating inhibited osteoclastogenesis and osteoclast differentiations but enhanced osteoblast proliferation and activity.
+Alendronate, a commonly used BP, has been combined with OCP in some studies, showing inhibited osteoclastogenesis and osteoclast differentiations but enhanced osteoblast proliferation and activity.
 Alendronate-loaded OCP also showed enhancement of osteoblast differentiation markers compared to HA-loaded alendronate.
-In-vitro tests carried out on osteoblast, osteoclast, and endothelial cell biomimetic environments showed that BPs imbue functionalized OCP with antresorptive and antitumor properties.
+In-vitro tests carried out on osteoblast, osteoclast, and endothelial cell biomimetic environments showed that BPs imbue functionalized OCP with antiresorptive and antitumor properties.

 Safety

-Octacalcium phosphate has been shown to be safe in various preclinical studies.
+OCP has been shown to be safe in various preclinical studies.
 One study conducted a safety assessment after OCP collagen composites were implanted in cases of alveolar bone defects, indicating that all participants completed the trial without major problems in condition.
 No serious liver, renal dysfunction, electrolyte imbalance, or abnormal urinalysis results were shown, and a healthy immune response was noted.
 The border between the original bone and OCP composite implant became indistinguishable, indicating a safe and effective integration.